Casting vs. Forging: Why U.S. Manufacturers Are Converting Castings to Forgings

 Historically, some parts were too complex to forge.
 That has changed.

-What used to require casting can now be forged with modern near-net-shape techniques.
-Parts can be made more efficiently, using less material and reducing overall cost.
+What used to require casting can now be forged using modern near-net-shape techniques.
+Parts can be produced more efficiently, using less material and reducing overall costs.

 Forgings Strengthen Domestic Supply Chains